-All batteries have a reference code that will tell you a lot of useful information about the battery, as long as you know how to read it.
+All batteries have a reference code that will tell you a lot of helpful information about the battery as long as you know how to read it.

 Different types of batteries structure the reference code differently.
 This post covers conventional lead-acid batteries, high-performance conventional batteries, and AGM batteries.

-If you want to learn more about ATV battery types, head over to this post.
+To learn more about ATV battery types, visit this post.

 YTX14 A H L–BS–1: Indicates the battery series